AhmetAciksari46/triangular-arbitrage/README.md

 Method : Find the price differencies for coins.
 Coins: only have to USDT and BTC pair (ETH/USDT and ETH/BTC) *I will add other pairs.
 Like LUNA/ETH LUNA/USDT*

 Test it with 1000 usdt.
+For v1.0: Dont buy or sell only detect.
+I will add to Buy sell in other versions.
+And care to buy/sell amounts. *(detecting to eth/btc have to differencies.
+But its calculated by the nearest buy/sell prices.
+It have to sell with that prices.
+So buy it with that amount. not more)*